ostin-power/ShortUrlGenerator/README.md

 VOL_CODE=/path/to/your/local/folder
 ```

-After doing this, make sure you have docker installed on your machine.
+Make sure you have docker installed on your machine.
 Then going to /docker and start terminal.
 Execute:
 ```bash